Shelby bookstore murders

 On the night of January 17, 1987, three men were killed and two more were seriously wounded in a mass shooting at the Shelby III Bookstore in Shelby, North Carolina.
 The bookstore was an adult bookstore that was known to attract a gay male clientele.
 In November 1987, Douglas Lawrence Sheets and Robert Eugene Jackson, two followers of white supremacist leader Frazier Glenn Miller Jr., were indicted for the murders after Miller claimed the two had told him they committed the shooting.
 Sheets was tried and acquitted for the murders in 1989 and charges were dropped against Jackson after Sheets' acquittal.
-As of 2022, the murders are officially unsolved.
+As of 2024, the murders are officially unsolved.

 The shooting

 On January 17, 1987, three or four masked gunmen entered the Shelby III Bookstore in Shelby, North Carolina, an adult bookstore that was known to attract gay male customers.
 The gunmen ordered the five men inside the store to lay face-down on the floor before shooting them in the head.
-Three of the men: 19-year-old Travis Melton, 29-year-old Kenneth Godfrey and Paul Weston were killed.
-The two other men, James Parris and John Anthony, survived with serious injuries.
+Three of the men: 19-year-old Travis Melton, 29-year-old Kenneth Godfrey and 26-year-old Paul Weston were killed.
+The two other men, James Parris and Jon Anthony, survived with serious injuries.

 Before the gunmen fled the scene, they stole from the store's cash register and rigged gasoline-filled plastic jugs with detonators and set the bookstore on fire.
 Parris and Anthony managed to escape the bookstore as the fire began to spread.
 Parris and Anthony reached their vehicles and were able to alert a passing motorist on U.S. Route 74 to call police.

 Investigation

 Initially law enforcement investigated a number of possible motives for shooting, including a mafia-hit, a business dispute or a crime of passion involving a jilted ex-lover of one of the men.
 Authorities later turned their attention to Frazier Glenn Miller Jr., leader of the North Carolina-based White Patriot Party (WPP).
 On April 6, 1987, Miller and the WPP declared war on the United States federal government.
 Weeks later on April 30, Miller as well as Douglas Lawrence Sheets, Robert Eugene Jackson and Anthony Wydra were arrested at a mobile home in Ozark, Missouri.
 Inside the mobile home was a large cache weapons that included C-4 and dynamite explosives, automatic assault rifles and a half-ton of ammunition.
 Not long after his arrest, Miller gave a statement to police implicating Sheets and Jackson in the murders.
 Sheets and Jackson were indicted for the murders in November 1987.
+Two other WPP associates, Hugh Black and Jeff Johnston, were also implicated in the shooting by Miller and another WPP member, Robert Stoner, though neither were charged in the attack.
+Black spent 16 months in jail for refusing to testify about the incident to a federal grand jury.